StewedDownSteve/react-task-app/README.md

 ## Optimizations
 *(optional)*

 I would like to honestly expand this and add a proper backend.
-Maybe expand the task to be able to hold more info like dates, reminders, and notifications.
+Maybe expand the task to be able to hold more info like dates, a dashboard, and notifications.
 I would also like to add Google Auth to add security.

 ## Lessons Learned: